open-xml-templating/docxtemplater/docs/source/faq.rst

 How to make docxtemplater work with IE9
 ---------------------------------------

 docxtemplater should work on almost all browsers as of version 1 : IE7 + .
-Safari, Chrome, Opera, Firefox. docxtemplater doesn't have the `.loadFromFile` method anymore (which existed in version 0.7) to let the user of the library load the file so that it can be parsed by JSZip.
+Safari, Chrome, Opera, Firefox.

 The only 'problem' is to load the binary file into the browser.
-This is not really a problem inside docxtemplater's scope, but here is the code that  jszip's creator recommends to use to load the docx from the browser:
+This is not in docxtemplater's scope, but here is the code that jszip's creator recommends to use to load the zip from the browser:

 https://stuk.github.io/jszip/documentation/howto/read_zip.html